 Over time, being able to name all of the presidents — I can still do the last names of all 46 in under a minute — became my party trick.
 And while I did not go into politics — outside of writing about them — having that foundational knowledge from age 9 on has greatly helped in understanding societal, political, and economic trends our nation has faced throughout time.

-At times, I’ve thought The Glorious Burden also would be a fitting title for our family’s story, should I ever decide to ditch the “Our Reality Show” theme.
+At different points, I’ve thought The Glorious Burden also would be a fitting title for our family’s story, should I ever decide to ditch the “Our Reality Show” theme.
 But perhaps that’s a bit too dramatic.